-Dane County, Wisconsin is home to three county jails, all located in the Madison area.
+Dane County, Wisconsin is home to two county jail facilities, both located in the Madison area.
 Also, scroll down the page for additional resources, as well as information on the Dane County Circuit Court, how to report to jail, and Huber Release.

 115 West Doty Street